iSumsoft» Windows Tips » Add More RAM Increasing Laptop/PC Performance

 2. Prepare the laptop.

-Put a towel or soft clothes on a table.
-Shut your PC down, unplug your laptop and lay it down on the soft clothes.
-Wait for a few minutes to cool down, and then remove the battery.
+Place a towel or soft cloth on a table.
+Shut down your PC, unplug your laptop, and lay it on the soft cloth.
+Wait a few minutes for it to cool down, then remove the battery.

 3. Open the Memory Compartment Door.

-Use Phillips screws to Remove the screws and take off the door.
-Locate and access memory slots.
+Use Phillips screws to remove the screws and take off the door.
+Locate and access the memory slots.

 Access laptop memory slots